GlobalWebIndex/platform2.0-react-challenge/README.md

-This is a Cat Lover's App built with React, via Next.js.
-It features Themes, Language support, Jest testing, cookies for saving state, bundle analyzer for optimization, Typescript, SSR, Image optimizations, Tailwind for styling and more.
+This is an assignment app built with React, via Next.js.
+It lets users see random cat images via an API, save their favorites, and check information on their breeds.

+## Features

+* Next.js implementation (SSR, routing, Image and Link optimizations, and much more).
+* Cookies for saving user state on refresh.
+* Typescript, for type checking and more sustainable and maintainable codebase.
+* React context, to share state and avoid prop drilling.
+* Jest testing, though due to lack of time, not many were implemented.
+* Tailwind used for theming.
+* Multilingual support
+* Static data like endpoints, and configuration stored in centralised configuration files.

-## NPM Scripts
+### NPM Scripts

 To run the development server: